Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Linear elastics

 In this section and the following one, we will treat the task of motion estimation.
 While, for a global deformation, the dynamic behavior of the boundary can be observed externally, the deformation in the interior is a priori unknown.
 Since many dynamic processes can be mathematically described in terms of a partial differential equation (PDE), we propose to determine the deformation fields $\Phi_t$ by finding the solution of an appropriate PDE with suitable given initial and boundary data. \\ \\ Since the deformation fields $\Phi_t, t\in \R_T$ describe the mapping from the initial/reference state to the current position, we choose the Lagrangian description for the PDE.
 Let $\Omega_x \subset \mathbb{R}^2$ denote the initial domain, i.e. $\Omega_x$ corresponds to the support of the initial state $f_0$, and consequently, we choose $\Omega_x$ to be the reference configuration.

 We require that $\Phi_t, t\in \R_T$ preserves its orientation meaning that $\det D\Phi(t,x)>0$ for all $(t,x)\in \R_T\times \Omega_x$.
-Especially in medical applications, this assumption is sensible since it also states that the local ratio of the current and the initial volume never vanishes. \cite{Antman04}\\ \\ The following definition links the current and the initial position. \begin{Def} The difference between the current and the initial position is called displacement $u(t,x) = \Phi(t,x) - x$ for all $(t,x) \in \mathbb{R}_T \times \Omega_x$. \end{Def}
+Especially in medical applications, this assumption is sensible since it also states that the local ratio of the current and the initial volume never vanishes. \cite{Antman04}\\ \\ The following definition links the current and the initial position. \begin{definition} The difference between the current and the initial position is called displacement $u(t,x) = \Phi(t,x) - x$ for all $(t,x) \in \mathbb{R}_T \times \Omega_x$. \end{definition}

-We are driven by medical applications.
-Respiratory or cardiac motion, for instance, have properties which shall be reflected by adequate equations.
-Due to their periodic behavior, it is clear that occuring stresses do not cause any yielding.
+Our investigations are driven by medical applications.
+Having the cross section of a thorax in mind, we consider two spatial dimensions, which is reasonable under a plane strain assumption.
+The properties of respiratory motion shall then be reflected by adequate equations.
+Due to its periodic behavior, it is clear that occurring stresses do not cause any yielding.
 So we assume a linear relationship between stresses and strain which results in linear elasticity.
+In future work, we plan to consider more general stress-strain laws.

-Inserting Hooke's law in the general equation of conservation of momentum, we come to the Navier-Cauchy equations in two spatial dimensions for $(t,x) \in \mathbb{R}_T \times \Omega_x$, see for reference \cite{Temam_05}:
+We consider this paper a proof-of-concept.
+Thus we insert Hooke's law in the general equation of conservation of momentum and arrive at the Navier-Cauchy equations in two spatial dimensions for $(t,x) \in \mathbb{R}_T \times \Omega_x$, see for reference \cite{Temam_05}:

 These are two linear PDEs for the two unknown components $u_1, u_2$ of the displacement $u$ with the following parameters: \begin{itemize} \item The density $\hat{\rho} = \rho(t,x) \operatorname{det} D\Phi(t,x) $ equals the initial density distribution $\hat{\rho}= \hat{\rho}(x) = \rho(0,x)$ due to the conservation of mass. \item The external volume forces are denoted by $\hat{v} = v(t,x) \operatorname{det} D\Phi(t,x)$, where $v: \mathbb{R}_T \times \Omega_x \to \mathbb{R}^2$ describes the volume force density. \item The Lam\'{e}-coefficients $\lambda$ and $\mu$ specify the behavior of the material. \end{itemize}